Position of the Sun: Ecliptic coordinates

 can be used to calculate the apparent coordinates of the Sun, mean equinox and ecliptic of date, to a precision of about 0°.01 (36″), for dates between 1950 and 2050.
-These equations are coded into a Fortran 90 routine in Ref. and are used to calculate the solar zenith angle and solar azimuth angle as observed from the surface of the Earth.
+Similar equations are coded into a Fortran 90 routine in Ref. and are used to calculate the solar zenith angle and solar azimuth angle as observed from the surface of the Earth.